Former Army Docs Team Up To Open Athletic Training Facility In Tampa’s Citrus Park

 In 2002 MacLaren was sent to Afghanistan as part of Operation Enduring Freedom.
 He spent six months as chief of orthopedic surgery at a hospital he and Scott started to take care of Afghanis.

-Now that he is back on friendly soil, he is working with some of the top athletes in sports and became interested in putting a D1 Sports facility in Florida four years ago when he forged a friendship with Green Bay Packers linebacker A.J.
+Now that he is back on friendly soil, he is working with some of the top athletes in sports, including Tampa Bay Rays pitcher David Price.
+He became interested in putting a D1 franchise in Florida four years ago when he forged a friendship with Green Bay Packers linebacker A.J.
 Hawk.

-"That's when I heard about D1 and what it might mean to the Tampa Bay community,'' MacLaren says.
-"There were a few of these around the country, but nothing in Florida.''
+“That’s when I heard about D1 and what it might mean to the Tampa Bay community,” MacLaren says.
+“There were a few of these around the country, but nothing in Florida.
+The nearest one was in Nashville, so we figured that Florida, with all of its athletes, and its location, why not build one here.”

 Attracting Athletes Near And Far

-The facility is still in its early stages, but by the time it is completed, MacLaren says it will be one of the most impressive training sites in the world.
-There are 13 other D1 facilities across the country.
+The facility is still in its early stages, but by the time it is completed in October, MacLaren says it will be one of the most impressive training sites in the world.
+There are 16 other D1 facilities across the country, but the nearest is in Tennessee and there are far too many Florida athletes looking for something closer to home and that’s where Tampa comes in.

-"This is perfect for the Tampa Bay area and something that will attract some major athletes to the area, especially if the NFL lockout continues,'' MacLaren says.
+“We have a football field, a basketball court, weight rooms, therapists that can take on anything and we are in the perfect location in Tampa,” MacLaren says.
+“This is perfect for the Tampa Bay area and something that will attract some major athletes to the area, especially if the NFL lockout continues.”

-Since 2002, D1 has trained more than 25,000 college scholarship athletes and more than 500 professional athletes at its facilities, mostly located in small college towns.
-Scott said that Tampa's facility will be different.
-Not only will professional athletes be able to use it as an off-season facility, it also could be a place for college players to work out for professional scouts and for high school players to show off for college recruiters.
+Since 2002, D1 has trained more than 25,000 college scholarship athletes and more than 500 professional athletes at its facilities around the country, mostly located in small college towns.
+Scott said that Tampa’s facility will be different.
+Not only will professional athletes use it as an off-season facility, but it will also be a place for college players to work out for professional scouts and for high school players to show off for college recruiters.

 Jeff Berlinicke of Tampa is a freelance writer who has spent much of the last 16 years covering professional sports all over the Southeast United States.
 When not rooting for his favorite teams, he often can be found listening to Bruce Springsteen or teeing up on local golf courses.
 Comments?
 Contact 83 Degrees.